Who is concerned?

 - In the life sciences industry, reporting in accordance with IFRS 16 (ASC 842) will affect many different types of leasing arrangements, such as physical assets from medical devices and laboratory facilities, to services such as contract manufacturing operations and research activities.

 - Note that most life sciences companies will come across contracts covering the right-of-use for multiple goods and services (which may or may not contain lease components).
 Extensive collaboration between various external parties results in complex agreements that may include embedded leases.
-Sometimes, the agreement outlining acquisition of medical equipment or contracted research activities will present lease and non-lease components which will be accounted for separately.
+Sometimes, the agreement outlining the acquisition of medical equipment or contracted research activities will present lease and non-lease components which will be accounted for separately.
 In such cases, the correct interpretation of the lease standard in determining how to account for a specific good or service will become paramount.

 - Hospitals will often lease medical equipment directly from the manufacturers and will face complex accounting issues as part of the various terms and conditions of the lease.
 For example, consideration for a medical device may be entirely based on consumables that the hospital will purchase on an ongoing basis.
 The agreement may outline a required minimum consumables purchase or base the device payments on the amount of consumables ordered.